edgeMicroservice/mKB/README.md

 1. Download the latest .zip file for the most recent release [HERE](https://github.com/edgeMicroservice/mKB/releases).
 2. Unzip the package.
-3. Locate the unzipped .tar file; this is the artifact needed for the edge microservice deployment.
+3. Locate the unzipped .tar file; this artifact is needed for the edge microservice deployment.
-4. If you are deploying the edge microservice for the first time, please follow the [edge microservice deployment quick start guide](https://devdocs.mimik.com/tutorials/01-index).
+4. If you are deploying the edge microservice for the first time, please follow the [edge microservice deployment quick start guide](https://devdocs.mimik.com/tutorials/01-submenu).